Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Presentation of the CFD and potential models

 In this approach, a numerical cell is defined by assembling in 2D framework four adjacent quadrilateral cells in a quadrangular mesh.
 A cell comprises one center node (denoted with local number 9) and 8 exterior nodes lying on its boundary (with local numbers from 1 to 8).
 The potential is then approximated in each cell as a weighted sum of the potentials at those 8 exterior nodes:

 where $C_{ij}$ are the coefficients of a $8\times8$ matrix, only dependent on the geometry and $f_j(\tI{\mean{x}})$ are the eight first harmonic polynomials ($f_1(x,z) =1$, $f_2(x,z) =x$, $f_3(x,z) =z$, $f_4(x,z) =xz$, \emph{etc}.) applied at the location of interest, relative to the cell center $\tI x_9$ (\ie $\tI{\bar{x}} = (x,z) =\tI x - \tI x_9$).
 As each $f_j$ polynomial is a fundamental solution of the Laplace equation, so is the approximation \cref{eq:mainwithcij}.
 For every cell, \cref{eq:mainwithcij} is applied at its center $\tI x_9$, yielding an equation for every node located in the bulk of the water domain, which participates to the global linear system of unknowns $\phi_i$.
-This system is then closed by invoking the different BCs of Neumann and Dirichlet type \parencite{HPC:shao2014harmonic,robaux_development_2021}.
+This system is then closed by invoking the different BCs of Neumann and Dirichlet type \parencite{HPC:shao2014harmonic,robaux_development_2021-1}.
 It is then solved with a preconditioned GMRES iterative solver from \textcite{gmres:saad2003iterative} modified as suggested by \textcite{baker_simple_2009} to yield the values of the potential at all nodes of the grid.

-In our approach, all FNPF-HPC runs are performed taking into account the presence of the body.
+In our approach, all FNPF-HPC runs are performed taking into account the presence of the body by defining a mesh fitted to the body boundaries on which we also resolve the Laplace problem.
+Communications between the ``background'' mesh and the ``body fitted'' mesh are done \emph{via} implicit interpolations based on \cref{eq:mainwithcij}.
+In the ``body fitted'' mesh, Neumann conditions are enforced at the nodes lying on the physical body boundaries.
+This ensures that the impermeability condition is fulfilled.

 The corresponding flow velocities and pressure are thus available in the whole actual fluid domain, even though they neglect both viscous and turbulent effects.
 The present implementation of the HPC method yields accurate pressure fields, using the Bernoulli equation.
-The accuracy is obtained thanks to the formulation and solution of a second Laplace problem on the time derivative of the velocity potential $\phi_t=\dt{\phi}$.
-For further details regarding the method, the reader is referred to \textcite{robaux_development_2021, robaux_numerical_2020}.
+The accuracy is obtained thanks to the formulation and solution of a second Laplace problem on the time derivative of the velocity potential $\phi_{,t}=\dt{\phi}$.
+For further details regarding the method, the reader is referred to \textcite{robaux_development_2021-1, robaux_numerical_2020}.

 Potential loads can thus be obtained by integrating the pressure along the body wetted boundaries from the FNPF-HPC simulation prior to running the RANS solver.
 Results from the FNPF-HPC method will be discussed and compared to the coupling approaches results in \cref{sec:resultsModelsComp,sec:resultsVsLiterature}.